Symmetry restoration and quantum Mpemba effect in symmetric random circuits

-\textit{Quantum Mpemba effect in early time dynamics.---} Now we proceed to consider the entanglement asymmetry dynamics for different initial states with varying tilt angles $\theta$.
+\textit{Quantum Mpemba effect in early time dynamics.---} Now we proceed to consider the EA dynamics for different initial states with varying tilt angles $\theta$.
 The numerical simulations are performed using the TensorCircuit package~\cite{Zhang2023tensorcircuit}.
-We observe that the entanglement asymmetry decays more rapidly as the tilt angle increases for U(1) symmetric random quantum circuits, as illustrated in Fig.~\ref{fig:EAdynamics} (a).
+We observe that EA decays more rapidly as the tilt angle increases for U(1) symmetric random quantum circuits, as illustrated in Fig.~\ref{fig:EAdynamics} (a).
 Namely, a QME emerges in the symmetry restoration process.
-It is important to highlight that the presence of QME depends on the choice of specific initial states and we observe the absence of QME when the tilted N\'eel state is chosen as the initial state as shown in Fig.~\ref{fig:EAdynamics_diffinit1} (b).
+It is important to highlight that the presence of QME depends on the specific initial states and we observe the absence of QME with initial tilted N\'eel states as shown in Fig.~\ref{fig:EAdynamics_diffinit1} (b).
 Nevertheless, we emphasize that the presence of QMEs is not a fine-tuned phenomenon.
-We further investigate the entanglement asymmetry dynamics and observe QME with various sets of initial states, including tilted ferromagnetic states where the tilt angle on each qubit is randomly sampled from $[-W, W]$, which is more compatible with the experimental demonstration of QMEs on quantum devices since it doesn't require high precision state preparation~\cite{Note1}.
+We further investigate the EA dynamics and observe QME with various sets of initial states, including tilted ferromagnetic states where the tilt angle on each qubit is randomly sampled from $[-W, W]$, which is more compatible with the experimental demonstration of QMEs on quantum devices since it doesn't require high precision state preparation~\cite{Note1}.

-On the contrary, for non-symmetric random circuits, we observe a collapse in the entanglement asymmetry dynamics for various initial states, as depicted in Fig.~\ref{fig:EAdynamics} (b).
-Consequently, although the entanglement asymmetry still tends to zero at late times, the QME disappears trivially.
+On the contrary, for non-symmetric random circuits, EA dynamics with different initial states coincide as depicted in Fig.~\ref{fig:EAdynamics} (b).
+Consequently, although the EA still tends to zero at late times, the QME disappears trivially.
 This behavior can be understood in terms of the effective statistical model, where the initial state dependence has been eliminated as the inner product between different initial product states and the first layer of random unitary gates is constant~\cite{Note1}.

-Furthermore, we note that QME is captured by the early-time behaviors of the entanglement asymmetry dynamics, making the local spin configurations of the initial states crucial due to the casual cone structure.
-By contrast, the late-time behaviors only depend on the distribution over different charge sectors of the initial state~\cite{Note1}.
-As a result, the tilted N\'eel state and the tilted ferromagnetic state with a domain wall in the middle converge to the same steady state with the same entanglement asymmetry.
-However, QME is observed in the latter case while not in the former case, as shown in Fig.~\ref{fig:EAdynamics_diffinit1}, as the latter initial state resembles the ferromagnetic state locally.

 In addition, we have conducted investigations on setups that incorporate additional symmetries, such as spatial or temporal translational symmetry (random Floquet circuit)~\cite{PhysRevB.98.134204, FloquetClifford, PhysRevB.109.024311, PhysRevX.8.041019}.
 We have found that thermalization accompanied by symmetry restoration and the QME persists in these setups as well~\cite{Note1}.
 Interestingly, the temporal translation symmetry slows down the symmetry restoration, consistent with the slow thermalization results in \cite{PhysRevB.109.024311}.